ofteless/JANEXT/README.md

 <img src="img/readme_img.png" alt="image of two google drive interfaces. one is using significantly less storage" style="display: block; margin-top: -1em;">

+### Versions

+Please note that releases in the [releases](https://github.com/ofteless/JANEXT/releases/) directory are the **only** official release versions.
+Using `git clone` or
+`git pull`ing a release build may introduce bugs, issues, and new features that are **not suited for production**.
+I push my commits to GitHub often to let the community keep track of progress, but it does not guarantee the product will be usable.
+Please stick to the releases unless you know what you are doing!

 ## Firefox

 Sorry, this extension **will not and may never** support Firefox.
 See, referring to the [Mozilla docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Chrome_incompatibilities),